ekoindia/openapi-spec/markdown/README.md

     - **initiator_id** (string / required) - The unique cell number with which you are onboarded on Eko's platform.
 For UAT, refer to [Platform Credentials](https://developers.eko.in/docs/platform-credentials)
     - **user_code** (string / required) - User code value of the retailer from whom the request is coming
     - **otp** (int32 / optional) - OTP which you received by calling Create Customer or Resend OTP API.
 Defaults to null.
-    - **customer_id** (int32 / required) - Mobile number of the customer
+    - **customer_id** (int64 / required) - Mobile number of the customer

 ### 4. Resend OTP to Customer API
-This API is used to resend the OTP to the customer for verification.
+Use this API to resend the OTP to the customer for verification.

 #### Details
 - **Method:** POST